zkobrinsky/kaleidoscope-maker/README.md

 ## Acknowledgements

 Thanks to my wife, my family, and my fellow Flatiron compatriots for their never-ending support, perspective and guidance.
 I also want to thank Allison Parrish and Dan Shiffman from NYU ITP for introducing me to javascript and creative coding, and their continued mentorship.
-I also want to thank the Processing Foundation for existing, for creating p5.js, and for encouraging creativity through computing worldwide.
+I also want to thank the Processing Foundation for existing, for creating p5.js, and for encouraging creativity through computation worldwide.